 Whether you go to work for a large firm or a boutique practice or hang your shingle as a solo attorney, clients are the fuel to propel your career forward.

-Even when we’re not in the midst of a pandemic, finding clients takes time.
+Even when we’re not in the midst of a pandemic, finding clients for lawyers takes time.
 If you keep the following three things in mind as you’re prospecting, you’ll be well on your way to building a rock-solid book of business.

 Anyone (and everyone) is a prospective client